VeroL/BioFrag/README.md

-﻿# BioFrag
+﻿# BioFrag | Edge response
-The BioFrag software is a collection of novel image processing and computational methods designed for Landscape Ecologists, to measure habitat framgentation and analyse its impact on species abundance and biodiversity from species census data and remotely sensed images.
+The BioFrag Edge response software is a collection of novel image processing and computational methods designed for Landscape Ecologists, to measure habitat framgentation and analyse its impact on species abundance and biodiversity from species census data and remotely sensed images.

 In an endeavour to improve on current methods used to assess habitat fragmentation we have developed a continuous spatial measure of Edge Influence (EI), which we implemented in this software.